 - Land iguanas sometimes interbreed with marine iguanas, resulting in hybrid iguanas

-- Pink land iguanas was discovered in 1986, which lives only in northern Isabela island
+- Pink land iguanas were discovered in 1986, and live only on northern Isabela island

 - Endemic to the Galapagos